Analytical Solutions for Turbulent Channel Flow Using Alexeev and Navier-Stokes Hydrodynamic Equations: Comparison with Experiments: Generalized Boltzmann Equation

 During the derivation of the GBE, the sign of the $\tau$ multiplier must be chosen, and the negative sign was selected to satisfy the Boltzmann H-theorem.
 The GBE is thermodynamically consistent and satisfies the conditions for the Boltzmann H-theorem \cite{Alexeev_2004}.

 Alexeev assumed that the parameter $\tau$ defined in this way is the mean time between collisions \cite{Alexeev_2004}(p.52).
-It was found that the parameter $\tau$ is a material property that, in the case of the hydrodynamic equations, gives rise to the length scale $\delta= \sqrt{\tau \nu}$, where $\nu$ is the kinematic viscosity.
+This is not correct.
+It was found that the parameter $\tau$ is of much larger value, and is a material property, that, in the case of the hydrodynamic equations, gives rise to the length scale $\delta= \sqrt{\tau \nu}$, where $\nu$ is the kinematic viscosity.
 We will show that $\delta$ is a boundary layer thickness scale and that $\delta$ coincides with the Kolmogorov microscale observed in experiments.
 This $\delta$ has a value of approximately 0.6 mm for distilled water and approximately the same for air over a wide pressure range (to hundreds of atmospheres).

 The spacial range of validity of the GBE extends from hydrodynamic scale $L$ down to the mean free path between collisions $\lambda$, and further down to the particle interaction scale $r_b$ \cite{Alexeev_2004}.
 The Alexeev hydrodynamic equations have the same range of validity as the GBE, which has been confirmed by simulations for rarefied hypersonic flows \cite{Fedoseyev_2020, Fedoseyev_2021, Fedoseyev_2022}.